About Aspie Mouse

 I’m Chris Conty, author of Aspie Mouse.
-I saw my first comic book (Bugs Bunny, Porky Pig, etc.) at age five, and created my own 32-page plus cover comics, using my own characters: 3-Man (three arms), Double Man (two bodies), Stair Ways (tiered body), etc. Initially I put squiggles in the balloons (hadn’t learned to write).
-For eight years I churned out comics for my friends — creating and giving out more than I got back from six friends combined.
+I saw my first comic book (Warner Bros.
+Looney Tunes, featuring Bugs Bunny, Porky Pig, etc.) at age five, and created my own comics, using my own characters: 3-Man (three arms), Double Man (two bodies), Stair Ways (tiered body), etc. I used the same format as Dell used: 32 pages inside plus a 4-page cover.
+Initially I put squiggles in the balloons (hadn’t learned to spell yet).
+For eight years, I churned out comics for my friends — creating and giving out more than I got back from six friends combined.

-My last & best creations were 17 straight monthly 16-page “Stupid Mouse” comic books.
-No superhero, Stupid Mouse was “special” however: he survived by behaving, well, “unexpectedly.”
+My last & best creations were 19 straight monthly 16-page “Stupid Mouse” comic books.
+No superhero, Stupid Mouse was “special” however: he survived by behaving … well … “unexpectedly.”
 He’d want to play with cats instead of running away, but the cats would knock each other out, leaving Stupid Mouse to wonder why cats seemed to sleep all the time!
-Half-way through 8th Grade, two months before I turned 14, I just stopped cold writing comics.
-Thought I needed to “grow up” to be a lawyer, teacher or something (my dad kept saying, “Get a profession first, then be like Sir Arthur Conan Doyle and do something else).
-I “knew” I wasn’t really an artist.
-Besides, most comic books were of super-heroes like Superman – OK watching on TV, but not cartoon-y enough for me.
-I stayed loyal to the so-called “funny” comics.
+Half-way through 9th Grade, two months before I turned 15, I just stopped writing comics.
+Thought I needed to “grow up” to be a lawyer, teacher or something (my dad kept saying, “Get a profession first, then be like Sir Arthur Conan Doyle if you want to write or act, etc.”).
+And I knew I wasn’t really an artist — even though my JHS Art teacher, Miss Garfield, would give me A’s for the same comic-like drawings my 6th Grade teacher (a generalist) had given me C’s.
+Also, I realized the best-selling comic books were of super-heroes like Superman – whose Steve Reeves TV-version I loved watching — but the comics version mostly left me cold.
+Instead, I stayed loyal to the so-called “funny” comics meant for younger kids.
+My favorite?
+Chip and Dale!
+Slowly, I evolved more toward Mad Magazine — even into my 30’s — as more raunchy humor magazines — such as National Lampoon — didn’t really satisfy me the way Mad did.
+I can still recite verses of their musical parodies and other features.

 I did end up in publishing, but not on the creative side: I sold, acquired & developed college textbooks, and was quite successful initially – getting along great with the professors, though less so with the publishers (guess I was too honest!).
-Found I had a knack for selling to fellow Aspie’s (many college professors are on the Autism Spectrum) & later helping professor-turned-authors write successful textbooks, thanks in part to my intuitive understanding of how books were put together (in 16 & 32-page signatures) based on the comics I once drew.
+Found I had a knack for selling to fellow Aspie’s (I believe many college professors are on the Autism Spectrum) & later helping professor-turned-authors write successful textbooks — thanks in part to my intuitive understanding of how books were put together (in 16 & 32-page signatures) based on the comics I once drew.

-Eight years ago, my son was diagnosed with Asperger’s.
-After the shock wore off (“But he doesn’t have a flat affect!”) & I read more to learn what I could do to help him, I realized I too had many “Aspie” traits: sensitivity to sounds & touch, socially near-sighted (not clueless), & instead of flat affect or computer savvy, I’m just the opposite (ASD is about opposites!): overly dramatic, say what I shouldn’t, ask many questions & correct every spelling & grammar error I see — oblivious to the feelings of the teacher or boss I’m correcting, or how I’ll pay for it dearly later (get fired, lower grade).
+In first grade, my son was diagnosed with Asperger’s.
+After the shock wore off (“But he doesn’t have a flat affect!”) — & I read more to learn what I could do to help him — I realized I too had many “Aspie” traits: sensitivity to sounds & touch, socially near-sighted (not clueless), and as my elementary school report cards kept saying, difficulty “working and playing well with others.”
+Yet instead of flat affect or computer savvy, I’m just the opposite (I now know ASD is about opposites!): overly dramatic, say what I shouldn’t, ask many questions & correct every spelling & grammar error I see — oblivious to the feelings of the teacher or boss I’m correcting, or how I’ll pay for it dearly later (get fired, lower grade).
 Ask professionals who work with those with Autism, and they’ll say there may be as many who are verbose like me as there are like that stereotype I had.

 When the DSM V came out & said “there’s no more Asperger’s” — it’s all one “Autism Spectrum,” and my son & I (along with my mother, father, father’s father, father-in-law, a brother-in-law, a sister-in-law, etc.) are or were all somewhere on it (I judge) — I then realized most of my life-long friends also had either some or many “Aspie” (and/ or ADD/ ADHD, my “companion difference”) traits, though most won’t admit it to avoid having a “label.”

 So what was “wrong” with me?
 Nothing!
-I’m just different, with a Betamax brain in a VHS world.
-My intuition, logistics, verbal ability (spoken more than written — as actor, graduation speaker, etc.) & creativity are strong.
+I’m just different.
+I have a Betamax brain in a VHS world.
+My intuition, logistics, verbal ability (spoken better than written, given my heavy use of inflection — as actor, graduation speaker, etc.) & creativity are strong.
 My wife will ask, “How’d you DO that?”
 On the other hand, I have to be much more careful than most people as to how my social “blindness” can get me in trouble.
 I need to stop & get feedback before I take impulsive action that my mind believes will lessen my chronic anxiety (universal issue for those with ASD).
 My “executive function” shuts down, & social awareness ceases.
-If I don’t get that feedback, any short-term anxiety relief I get by being impulsive will turn to shame, as I’m told I’ve eroded others’ trust in me, respect for my wisdom, & done long-term damage.
-So I’m learning how to stop myself before I act impulsively (often anyway), get present, & even act with “grace,” vs. freezing or fawning (2 other common ASD “meltdown” responses to anxiety) and let my strengths from the same “unexpected” thinking shine.
+If I don’t get that feedback, any short-term anxiety relief I get by being impulsive will turn to shame, as I’ll be told yet again that I’ve eroded others’ trust in me, respect for my wisdom, & done long-term damage.
+So I’m learning how to stop myself before I act impulsively (often anyway), get present, & even act with “grace,” vs. flight, freezing or fawning (3 other common ASD “meltdown” responses to anxiety) and let my strengths from the same “unexpected” thinking shine.

 Since learning about my own Autism, I realized that “unexpected” thoughts and behaviors that sound strange to most people aren’t all or even mostly “unacceptable.”
 Unacceptable is hitting, biting, humiliating.
-On the other hand, “unexpected” behaviors and spoken thoughts aren’t illegal or grossly insulting (at least not intentionally), even if the negative ones can lead to serious social sanctions; on the other hand, good “unexpected” behaviors and writings led to Mozart’s music and Einstein’s theories.
+On the one hand, many negative “unexpected” behaviors and spoken thoughts may not be illegal or grossly insulting (at least not intentionally); however, expressing these so-called “negative thoughts” can lead to serious social sanctions!
+On the other hand, good “unexpected” behaviors and writings led to Mozart’s music, Einstein’s theories, Greta Thunberg’s address to the United Nations, etc.

-I’m no Mozart or Einstein, but once I learned about my Autism, I realized that if I recast Stupid Mouse as Aspie Mouse, I could in my own modest way use the advantages of my “unexpected” thoughts and behaviors from this part of myself that I now had a name for, to do good for my newly discovered tribe.
-Now why I created Stupid Mouse originally — and now resurrecting as Aspie Mouse — makes so much sense!
+I’m no Mozart or Einstein, but once I learned about my Autism, I realized that if I recast Stupid Mouse as Aspie Mouse, I could in my own modest way use the advantages of my “unexpected” thoughts and behaviors from this part of myself that I now had a name for, and use it to do good for my newly discovered tribe.
+Now it makes sense why I created Stupid Mouse originally — now resurrected as Aspie Mouse — it’s a way to show someone with Autism who thrives!
 So time for me to share my “gold” with others!

 For those who seek help in understanding and dealing with Autism, especially high functioning autism (my preferred, though controversial “label”), here are two great resources (more will be in the appendix):